askui/askui-dev-docs/docs/docs/api/01-API/table-of-contents.md

 **Important: _Matching only returns the best matching element when you use it with `get()`_**

-A bit of playing around to find a matching description is sometimes needed:
-E.g., `puzzle piece` can fail while `an icon showing a puzzle piece` might work.
+A bit of playing around to find a matching description is sometimes needed: for example, `puzzle piece` can fail while `an icon showing a puzzle piece` might work.
 Generally, the more detail the better.

 We also recommend to not restrict the type of element by using the general selector `element()` as shown in the examples below.